mlockett/ApexLogger/README.md

 ## Future Plans

+Add a mechanism to optionally allow all logging of ERRORs to throw an exception when in test mode.

 Add a mechanism to delete old logs systematically thru a scheduled job.

 Develop a strategy to allow for multiple loggers (all implementing the ILogger interface).

+## License

+Basic MIT license.

 ## Addendum